LifeLongThinker/Publications/005 Visitor Pattern Exemplified in TypeScript/Index.md

 Nice, that surely looks simple!

-## Iterate and improve: Make that Polymorphous!
+## Iterate and improve: Make that Polymorphic!

 You pause for a second and contemplate your work: This is a good start, but you could potentially improve this a lot by making the method abstract.
 That way each concrete implementation of `Node` (e.g. `ImageCell`, `TextCell`) can produce a specific HTML output.
 After all, an `ImageCell` will very likely produce HTML that is markedly different from that of a `TextCell`.